 Polar Bear Pewter-Be at the pool by 6:30 am Tuesday & Thursday to prove you can survive the icy waters of Royaneh & be one with the polar bear.

 Snorkeling-Discover the world below the water!
-Snorkeling is Tuesday & Thursday at 7 pm.
+Snorkeling is Tuesday at 7 pm.
+In order to cover safety instructions before we dive it is essential you are present and ready at 7pm sharp!

 ATVs

 Special Program